Herbert Adamski

 Herbert Adamski (30 April 1910 – 11 August 1941) was a German rower from Berlin who competed in the 1936 Summer Olympics.

-In 1936 he won the gold medal as member of the German boat in the coxed pair competition.
+In 1936 he won the gold medal as a member of the German boat in the coxed pair competition.
 Between 1936 and 1939 he became German Champions.
-In 1937 he achieved European Champions, reaching runners-up the following year.
+In 1937 he was a member of the German team which became European Champions, and was runners-up the following year.
 In 1939 Adamski also achieved German coxed fours champions.

 He was killed during WWII, in 1941 while serving on the Eastern Front.